Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 cpu_cores (line 9): This defines the number of CPU cores that the program will use when simulating

-transducers (line 11): This defines the location of the transducers as a list of [x, y] co-ordinate lists (co-ordinates in milimeters from the origin)
+transducers (line 11): This defines the location of the transducers as a list of [x, y, phase offset] co-ordinate lists (co-ordinates in milimeters from the origin).
+You can also set a phase offset (in radians) for the transducer in the 3rd element of the list.

 frequency (line 12): This defines the frequency of ultrasound you want to simulate.
 Currently, this is set to 25 KHz.